MicrosoftDocs/learn/learn-pr/github/manage-work-github-projects/includes/3-how-to-create-project.md

 ### Bulk adding issues and pull request

-If you have an existing repository that you'd like to track using Projects bulk adding issues and pull requests saves you time and enables you to start organizing your team faster.
+If you have an existing repository that you'd like to track using Projects, you can save time by bulk adding issues and pull requests.
+It will allow you to start organizing your team faster.

 1. First, in the bottom row of the Project, click +.
 1. Next, click Add item from repository.
 1. To change the repository, click the dropdown and select a repository.
-The issues and pull requests will populate.
+The issues and pull requests populate.
 1. You can either select all or select the ones you want to include.

    :::image type="content" source="../media/3-bulk-adding-issues-and-pr.png" alt-text="Screenshot of Bulk Adding Issues and Pull requests from a Repository, with the option to search for specific Issues or Pull Requests highlighted.":::

 1. Once you're ready to add the issues and pull requests to your Project, click on the green button titled Add selected item in the bottom right corner.

-In the next unit you'll learn how to organize and prioritize your Project in order to keep your tasks on track.
+In the next unit, you'll learn how to organize and prioritize your Project in order to keep your tasks on track.